bohnacker/Treemap.js/README.md

 ![Cover](images/cover.png)

-A treemap is a type of data diagram  which shows a (hierarchical) list of values as nested rectangles.
-This class is also part of the [Generative Design Library](https://github.com/generative-design/generative-design-library.js).
+A [treemap](https://en.wikipedia.org/wiki/Treemapping) is a type of data diagram  which shows a (hierarchical) list of values as nested rectangles.
+The original version of this class is also part of the [Generative Design Library](https://github.com/generative-design/generative-design-library.js).
+For this standalone version I added some functionality and renamed/restructured things.

+**This is work in process!**

 I decided to puplish it here as a seperate library to have it as a pure, independent, tiny and single-purpose class.
 It might be the right thing for you, if you want to generate and draw a treemap without having all the great but distractive stuff in big libraries like D3.js.